In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Thinly slice the mushrooms.

-- In a small bowl, using a fork or whisk, mix together the arrowroot powder, coconut aminos, and ¼ cup [½ cup] red wine (from your pantry) or water to form a slurry.
+- In a small bowl, using a fork or whisk, mix together the arrowroot powder, half the coconut aminos, adding more to taste if desired, and ¼ cup [½ cup] red wine (from your pantry) or water to form a slurry.

 - Toss the Brussels sprouts with oil and season.